soxhub/emberx-select-backup/README.md

 `on-change` fires when x-select is changed.
 When the action fires it sends three arguments: the value, the jQuery event, and the component.

+**on-init**

+`on-onit` fires when x-select is initialized.
+When the action fires it sends two arguments: the value and the component.

+Using `action` is equivalent to having the same action bound to both `on-init` and `on-change`

 NOTE: For all events, the 3rd argument, the component, is removed in emberx-select 3.x+ This argument remains in emberx-select 2.x for legacy support.